Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 Ullarfoss waterfall

-While visiting the 45 km long (90 km both ways) Bárðardalur valley, which is one of the longest inhabited valleys in Iceland, we made several stops on the way.
+While visiting the 45 km-long (90 km both ways) Bárðardalur valley, one of the longest inhabited valleys in Iceland, we made several stops along the way.

 Lundarbrekkukirkja church in Bárðardalur

-Lundarbrekka was the home of the Viking settler of Bárðardalur and is named after him - Bárður Heyangurs-Bjarnason.
+Lundarbrekka was the home of the Viking settler in Bárðardalur and is named after him, Bárður Heyangurs-Bjarnason.

 See also: An Elf Woman catches a Ride across Skjálfandfljót River - and Icelandic Folklore from Bárðardalur